Carter and Moyers School of Education

 Student Advising

-After acceptance to the University, candidates who are pursuing Initial Teacher Licensure Undergraduate programs are assigned a professional advisor at the time of program application.
+After acceptance to the University, candidates pursuing Initial Teacher Licensure Undergraduate programs are assigned a professional advisor.
 The professional advisor assists each candidate in developing an educational plan that indicates a time frame for formal admission to the Initial Licensure Undergraduate Program and program completion.
-The candidate is responsible for scheduling advisement conferences each semester with their professional advisor.
+The candidate is responsible for scheduling advisement conferences with their professional advisor each semester.
+Their professional advisor can give valuable direction and encouragement, but each candidate is ultimately responsible for meeting all requirements and completing all required courses.
 For general advising email account, lincs@lmunet.edu.

-Note: Candidates should expect to be required to travel outside the main campus for selected clinical field experience during a portion of the program, to include schools in other counties.
+Note: Candidates should expect to be required to travel outside the main campus for selected clinical field experiences during a portion of the program, including schools in other counties.

 Contact Information: